Coko7/somfy-home-controller/README.md

 Simple Node app to automatically control your Somfy shutters based on your local day cycle.

+## Requirements

+Make sure you have Node.js v16.18.0 installed.
+This project uses [Import Assertions](https://nodejs.org/api/esm.html#json-modules) and when I tested with Node v16.**14**.0 it did not work, so I had to upgrade to v16.**18**.0.

+I am not a Node expert so maybe there is a cleaner way to handle JSON file import within an ES6 module but this is working for now.

 ## Setup

 1. Clone the repository and open it `cd somfy-home-controller`